NethermindEth/el-node-spec/docs/docs/packaging/profiles.md

 :::caution

-Using the `container_name` service field in the `docker-compose.yml` is optional, but if it is used, it is **mandatory** to provide an `option` within the `options` list in the profile file.
+Using the `container_name` service field in the `docker-compose.yml` is optional, but if it is used, it is **mandatory** to provide an `option` within the `options` list with type `id` in the profile file.
 This allows name collision checks between multiple Middleware services running in the same host machine.

 A Middleware setup wizard could do the necessary checks to guarantee unique container names.